Tr1pl3x/bot-Alfred/alfred/README.md

     * You can now ask Alfred a question and Alfred will answer like the Magic 8 Ball, which is a toy used for fortune-telling or seeking advice.
             [ command: ' !ask <any question> ']

+[Entry 2]
+    * Created new folder 'misc'.
+    * Updated command line visual with timestamped activity so developer can track.